wedlaken/listener-maths-crossword/VIDEO_SCRIPT.md

 3. **Use the undo system** - complete solution history with selective restoration
 4. **Experience the anagram stage** - after completing the initial puzzle, users face a second challenge where every entry must be an anagram of the original
 5. **Use development tools** - in order to speed up testing and development, I've added buttons to speed through the first level while maintaining its function
+6. **Access from any device** - the interface is fully responsive and works on desktop, tablet, and mobile

-Notice the color coding: blue for user-selected solutions, green for algorithm-determined ones, and yellow for multiple possibilities."
+Notice the color coding: blue for user-selected solutions, green for algorithm-determined ones, and yellow for multiple possibilities.
+The interface has been polished with consistent styling and professional-grade UI/UX."

 ### Technical Architecture (30 seconds)
 *[Show key files and explain structure]*